replicatedhq/kots/docs/proposals/object-store.md

 - Add a flag to the kots CLI --object-store=external options are `minio,external`, flags whether to use an external object store.
 Used so as not to overload access-key-id and friends with toggling this external object store functionality on/off.
 I'm on the fence about requiring this to be passed, maybe we could simplify and remove it.
 Defaults to `minio`
-- Add a flag to the kots CLI --object-store-external-access-key-id
+- Add a flag to the kots CLI --object-store-access-key-id
-- Add a flag to the kots CLI --object-store-external-secret-access-key
+- Add a flag to the kots CLI --object-store-secret-access-key
-- Add a flag to the kots CLI --object-store-external-bucket-name
+- Add a flag to the kots CLI --object-store-bucket-name
-- Add a flag to the kots CLI --object-store-external-endpoint  but can be empty to use Amazon S3
+- Add a flag to the kots CLI --object-store-endpoint  but can be empty to use Amazon S3

 **Question:** should the object store types `minio` and `external` should be constants in the `types` package?
 Or a separate configuration package? https://github.com/replicatedhq/kots/blob/master/pkg/kotsadm/types/constants.go